Gchism94/Gchism94/content/about/header/index.md

 <!-- this is a subheadline -->

-I develop free and open source statistics and reproducible research curriculum and quantify educational impact as a Data Scientist III at the University of Arizona Data Science Institute, where my experience with image and video analysis, data analytics, and data ethics support my devotion to open access data science.
+I develop free and open source statistics and reproducible research curriculum and quantify educational impact as a Data Scientist at the University of Arizona Data Science Institute, where my experience with image and video analysis, data analytics, and data ethics support my devotion to open access data science.

 <i class="fas fa-graduation-cap pr2"></i>Ph.D. in Entomology & Insect Science (Minor in EEB)  &#8729;
  University of Arizona  &#8729;  2022